ipfs/kubo/docs/examples/go-ipfs-as-a-library/README.md

 ## Understanding the example

-In this example, we add a file, a directory with files, we get them back from IPFS and then we use the IPFS network to fetch a file that we didn't have in our machines yet.
+In this example, we add a file and a directory with files; we get them back from IPFS; and then we use the IPFS network to fetch a file that we didn't have in our machines before.

 Each section below has links to lines of code in the file [main.go](./main.go).
 The code itself will have comments explaining what is happening for you.